pavelfedorov1/Explorations/README.md

 Simple comparisons and visualizations are used to give a sense of the accuracy and applicability of the proposed approach using an Exponential Distributed Sample as a basis.

-Finally the Newsvendor model is presented as one direct case where we can apply the proposed theory into practice.
+Finally the Newsvendor model is presented as a direct case where we can apply the proposed theory into practice.